All Facts about IQ 174

 In order to conduct their duties successfully, many product managers must comprehend fundamental business competences.
 A product manager, for example, should understand how earnings, budgeting, cash flow, and profit-and-loss all play a role in the product development project while designing a product strategy.

 Product managers may also be required to communicate with clients about present and future revenues, as well as create a case for a product development budget.
+They will also need a deep enough "knowledge set" about their field to quickly update market trends and needs.
+At the same time, identify potential profitable opportunities that your product can exploit.

 1.4 Delegation skills